shriniketan07/can_protocal/README.md

 **Libraries Used**
- - MCP_CAN: For interfacing with the MCP2515 CAN Bus module.
+ - mcp2515: For interfacing with the MCP2515 CAN Bus module.
  - DHT Sensor Library: For reading data from the DHT sensor.
  - LiquidCrystal_I2C: For controlling the I2C LCD display.